mgmarlow/mgmarlow.com/words/2023-10-26-hyperbole.md

 All programs built in HyperCard consist of just two components: cards that store data and links that navigate between those cards or execute scripts.
 It's a simple system that offers a lot of flexibility; even today I think it would make an awesome prototyping tool.
-It seems no coincidence that the scripting language is named HyperTalk, as the whole environment reminds me of [Smalltalk](https://en.wikipedia.org/wiki/Smalltalk).
+It also seems no coincidence that the scripting language is named HyperTalk, as the whole environment reminds me of [Smalltalk](https://en.wikipedia.org/wiki/Smalltalk).